ar5had/ES6-notes/README.md

       this.power = power;
     }
     // method that object can call
+    // Non-enumerable Prtotype method - It is called prototype method but it will not be seen in
+    // prototype
+    // Strange !
-    // Prtotype method - WILL BE ADDED TO PROPTOTYPE Object sayMyName () {
+    sayMyName () {
       return this.name;
     }